mate-desktop/mate-wayland-session/README.md

 - **Display Managers**: Tested and known to work under SDDM, should work with any Wayland-supporting display manager.
 - **Session Launcher**: A script (`mate-wayland-components.sh`) launches MATE programs inside Wayfire.
 This session cannot run simultaneously with an X11 session using dbus on another TTY.
 - **Startup Configuration**: Edit `~/.config/wayfire.ini` to add `mate-wayland-components.sh` and disable the default Wayfire shell.
-- **Components**: Starts MATE components like Caja and Mate-panel without interfering with other parts of the user's Wayfire configuration.
+- **Components**: Starts MATE components like Caja and Mate-panel without interfering with other parts of any existing Wayfire configuration

 ### 🛠 Configuration